 I don’t need to waste any of your time telling you how beautiful Banff is or why you definitely need to add it to your bucket list.
-I will, however, take a moment to say that Banff in the winter is truly magical.
+I will, however, take a moment to say that Banff in the winter is truly magical and it is the perfect way to spend a weekend.
 Significantly fewer people, snow covered pine trees and mountains tops – it’s the epitome of a winter wonderland.
 So here are a few of my recommendations for things to do in Banff in the winter.

-What to see and do in Banff in the Winter
+Things to do in Banff in the Winter – Map

-I’m going to assume you’re coming to Banff to see the mountains and beautiful scenery, so I’ve focused this section on doing just that!
+I’m going to assume you’re coming to Banff to see the mountains and beautiful scenery, so I’ve focused this section on doing just that.
+You won’t have time to do all of these activities in a single, two-day weekend, so choose your favourites and use the map below to plan your route.
+And remember to bring warm boots, a pair of gloves and your camera!

 Just outside of Banff is the Vermilion Lakes Scenic Drive.
 When you first turn onto the road, you’ll go through a minute of forest and then the left hand side will open up to beautiful lakes and magnificent mountains.
 Since it’s the winter, the lakes will be frozen and the mountains will be snow capped and it’s a really magical scene at any time of day.
 I’ve visited this spot a few times and my favourite is definitely at sunrise.